rekalogika/domain-event-src/README.md

 Some problems might tempt you to inject a service into your entity.
 With domain events, you can avoid that.
 Your entity can dispatch an event, and you can set up a listener to react to that event.
+The relevant services can then act on your entity, instead of the other way around.

 ## Features